ViniMF13/ViniMF13/README.md

--  Right now i'm focused on specializing as a Front-End Developer
+-  Focused on specializing as a Front-End Developer

 ## Im current learning: